sachinlim/discord-bot/README.md

   <img src="https://user-images.githubusercontent.com/80691974/208090697-57ac805c-b9a3-4675-adf7-45fc6e7b72bb.JPG">
 </p>

-### Link Shortner
+### Link Shortener

 This is available for UK eBay and Amazon links.
-These websites only need the item number to show the correct listing but there are many occasions where other infomration is added onto the website URL.
+These websites only need the item number to show the correct listing but there are many occasions where other information is added onto the website URL.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80691974/208097028-22ee0a97-5b46-4d91-a4a0-26880d1e1095.JPG">